-As a member of The Waldorf School Association of the Princeton Area (“the School”) faculty, I will join and support a group of teachers and administrators who work with the indications given by Rudolf Steiner for education, organizational and inner development.
-Particular emphasis is placed on academic, social, artistic, developmental and spiritual goals, classroom management and appearance, lesson preparation, report writing, parent and colleague relations and self-development as a teacher and human being.
+As a member of The Waldorf School Association of the Princeton Area (“the School”) administration, I will join and support a group of teachers and administrators who work with the indications given by Rudolf Steiner for education, organizational and inner development.
+Particular emphasis is placed on community engagement, along with parent and colleague engagement relations.

 Essential Job Functions

 This role will be responsible for managing the s Responsible for managing the school's Development database, including creating plans for improving data hygiene and data quality throughout the year, creating processes to facilitate high-quality data entry, overseeing data entry, providing donor reports to Trustees to support donor relationship-building, and reconciling database entries to school's accounting receipts.